Skip to content

 map is also smart enough to show tool-registration blocks as green section markers with the tool name on the next line — so a multi-hundred-line addon file like somaverse-addons/workspace.ts (10 route.provide("somaverse:workspace.*") caps) becomes browsable in under 30 lines of output.

-soma code find <pattern> [path] [ext]
+soma code find <pattern> [path] [ext_or_type]

 Scoped grep with file:line:match output.
 Respects .gitignore.
+Uses rg (ripgrep) if installed, falls back to grep.

 When it finds zero matches, it prints three 💡 Try instead suggestions — usually “broaden scope” or “try refs.”
 Take them.